 Other critical clinical cases were able to demonstrate the benefits of using Bionacre®, such as occurrences of lumbosacral arthrodesis, humeral pseudarthrosis with sepsis and necrosis of the head of the femur.

 In December 1994, the Doctors Serge and Georges Camprasse were elected members of the New York Academy of Sciences, and contributed towards several academic publications.
 They continued their research during trips to observe the biotopes of bivalve molluscs in Indonesia, Burma (Myanmar), Thailand and Mauritius.

-Furthering the pursuit of their research work, they experimented with the use of mother-of-pearl in other disciplines: dermatology, nutraceuticals and cosmetology.
+Furthering the pursuit of their research work, they experimented with the use of nacre in other disciplines: dermatology, nutraceuticals and cosmetology.
 The French Ministry of Research showed interest in their work, and proposed a collaboration with them.
 Many of their fellow medical practitioners (surgeons, dermatologists, clinicians, etc.) reached out to them with a view to broader collaboration in other disciplines.
-Not least, veterinary hospitals reached out to them concerning critical clinical cases in horses, such as a torn-off hoof, ischaemic necrosis of the sternal plate, regeneration of the fetlock following failed surgical treatment and fracture of orthopaedic equipment.
+Not least, veterinary hospitals reached out to them concerning critical cases in horses, such as a torn-off hoof, ischaemic necrosis of the sternal plate, regeneration of the fetlock following failed surgical treatment and fracture of orthopaedic equipment.